luongphambao/nyc-taxi-feature-store/README.md

 + ```cd ansible/deploy_monitoring && ansible-playbook -i ../inventory deploy.yml``` to deploy monitoring tools on cloud.
 + You can see all data service and monitoring service on GCP
 ![](imgs/gcp3.png)
+## Acknowledgements
+I am grateful to my mentor, Quan Dang, for his steadfast support and guidance throughout the duration of this project.
+His expertise and insights have been invaluable in helping me navigate the complexities of this project.